Aberdeen funds boosted by demand for stocks

-LONDON Aberdeen Asset Management said its clients added 1.1 billion poundsof new money to its products in the three months to December 31, beating analyst forecasts as investors poured cash into Asian and emerging market equities.
+LONDON Aberdeen Asset Management (ADN.L) said its clients added 1.1 billion pounds of new money to its products in the three months to December 31, beating analyst forecasts as investors poured cash into Asian and emerging market equities.

 Credit Suisse analysts had forecast assets would rise to 191.3 billion pounds, after predicting outflows from lower-margin segregated mandates would offset new money into equities.